michaelcloran/my-dungeon/README.md

 ## Existing Features

 * Random level generation
-    * The game level is generated then a script to choose a random room and random position with random entity from the listof_dragons_inrooms, listof_weaponss_inrooms, listof_medipacks_inrooms combined to select a random entity from this list(listof_entities_inrooms) and in the random room the random entity is added to a random position north east west or center (remember south is the door) then this random entity is removed from the list listof_entities_inrooms so that entity of the 18 is used up and this algorithm continues till there is no more entities.
+    * The game level is generated then a script to choose a random room and random position with random entity from the listof_dragons_inrooms, listof_weapons_inrooms, listof_medipacks_inrooms combined to select a random entity from this list(listof_entities_inrooms) and in the random room the random entity is added to a random position north east west or center (remember south is the door) then this random entity is removed from the list listof_entities_inrooms so that entity of the 18 is used up and this algorithm continues till there is no more entities.
     * The player if the cheat sheet is not used then they have to roam the dungeon by entering rooms to get weapons and to kill dragons.
 A typical cheat sheet is shown below.
 It shows a floor plan and entities within it for easy viewing.